RobertHeim/phpbb3_1-ext-activitystats/README.md

 * time is displayed with user-timezone and dst(daylight-saving-time) adjustment of the ucp
 * usernames are coloured
 * Data is cached to improve performance (cache-time adjustable in ACP)
+* permission who can see the stats:
+  Disabled=everybody can always see the stats.
+  Enabled=use user permission like configured in ACP.
+It can be assigned to users and/or groups.
+By default its assigned to the roles ROLE_ADMIN_FULL, ROLE_USER_FULL, ROLE_USER_STANDARD.

 ## Installation